In front of the Dragons

 Following on from Dragons Den, the interest in Holos grew.
 In the month following the show, sales jumped 4 fold.
 We were run off our feet but it was amazing.
 My favourite headline in the papers was one where I slayed a Dragon.
 It’s an obvious headline but it was still great to see it in print.

 The Irish Times were quick off the mark too with a story out within hours of the show.
-You can have a read of it RIGHT HERE.
+You can have a read of it here: Dragon’s Den starts new series with support for Irish skincare brand.
 Those guys don’t waste time.

 Now, several months later, we are working hard to push Holos into a whole new sphere of growth with lauches in the UK and the UAE in early 2017.
 We have new lines of products in development and we’re growing our team.
 We love what we do at Holos and we’re determined to make it a success by continuing to launch great products and make them available all over the world.